 Las Vegas Police Scanner: LVMPD Has Gone Dark

 The Las Vegas Metropolitan Police Department and all major Clark County law enforcement agencies have encrypted their radio communications.
-Public scanner access to police operations in America's entertainment capital is no longer available.
+Public scanner access to police operations in Las Vegas is no longer available.

 Las Vegas Area at a Glance

-Las Vegas has joined the growing list of major U.S. metros that have gone completely dark on police radio.
 LVMPD, the primary law enforcement agency serving both the City of Las Vegas and unincorporated Clark County, encrypted their communications in 2019.
-Other agencies including Henderson PD, North Las Vegas PD, and Nevada Highway Patrol have followed suit.
+Henderson PD, North Las Vegas PD, and Nevada Highway Patrol followed.

 The only remaining scanner access in the valley comes from fire and EMS services, which maintain partial public access.
-For a city that hosts millions of visitors annually and has experienced major public safety incidents, this lack of transparency raises serious accountability concerns.
+Las Vegas draws over 40 million visitors a year and has seen major public safety incidents β none of which the public can now monitor in real time.

 The 1 October Shooting and Encryption